-Tuition is $350 per course (out-of-county student tuition is $450).
-Tuition, along with the Online Learning Application and Parent Student Contract, must be submitted to the guidance counselor before you can be registered for the course.
+There is a $350 administrative fee per course (out-of-county is $450).
+The administrative fee, along with the Online Learning Application and Parent Student Contract, must be submitted to the guidance counselor before you can be registered for the course.
 Make checks payable to BCPS.

 No more than two courses may be taken during the summer session.